alexerlandsson/css-fadeshow/README.md

 | $fs-kenburns-scale          | decimal                     | 1.05 (5%)                    | Set the zoom of Ken Burns effect. |

 ### Custom Theme
 The theme of CSS Fadeshow comes separated from the core functionality.
 This makes is easy to apply your own theme.
-You'll find a theme template located in `/scss/themes`.
+You'll find a theme boilerplate located in `/scss/theme/themes/theme-boilerplate`.
 Use these files to create your own theme.
 When you're done, name the theme folder and change the path to your theme in `theme.scss`.

 **Important: Do not change name or remove any of the mixins used in the theme template.
 These are required.**